microsoft/service-fabric/release_notes/Deprecated/RemotingV1.md

 - V2 is the only protocol available for .NET (Core) applications

 ### Service Fabric Runtime version 11, SDK version 8 (2025)
 - All Remoting V1 APIs are marked obsolete.
+Their usage produces build warnings.
+- Version agnostic Remoting APIs throw InvalidOperationException when service assembly doesn't have a specific ServiceRemotingProviderAttribute or
+  ActorRemotingProviderAttribute.
+This helps services to fail fast and rollback the upgrade when the Remoting protocol change may be unexpected.
 - The V2_1 protocol is used by default.
 - BinaryFormatter is not enabled as a fallback for exception serialization by default.